Little League softball: Rowan wins District 2, heads to state - Salisbury Post

 Staff report

-Rowan Little League’s 12U softball team cruised through District 2 competition, winning the championship game, 20-0, and now heads to another state tournament.
+Rowan Little League’s 12U softball team cruised through District 2 competition, winning the championship game against Northwest Forsyth 20-0, and now heads to another state tournament.

 Girls 10, 11 and 12 are eligible to play.